10up/wp-local-docker-docs/_includes/markdown/Environments.md

 `10updocker delete <hostname>` will delete an environment with the given hostname.
 Any local files, docker volumes, and databases related to the environment will be deleted permanently.

+A special hostname `all` is available that will delete all environments.
+You will be asked to confirm deletion of each environment.

 ## Stop an Environment

 `10updocker stop <hostname>` will stop an environment from running while retaining all files, docker volumes, and databases